RAYLIGHT FOR MAC 2.08

 Limitations of the Demo Version

-Note that the demo version limits the video and audio links to 10 seconds or less.
-In the release version, there is no limit to the length of the video track, and all four audio tracks are linked.
+Note that the demo version cuts the video and audio off at about 10 seconds into each clip.
+In the release version, you get the entire video track, and all four audio tracks are linked.

 Metadata Options